MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 </Project>
 {% endhighlight %}

-The key part here is the `Project` tag: it's the root of the file.
+The key tag is `Project`, the root of the document.
 You can head to the [official documentation](https://docs.microsoft.com/visualstudio/msbuild/project-element-msbuild){:target="_blank"} for more info, but let's just keep `Project` in cache.

 ### Target